kennyfraser/wp-sync-test/_pages/dev-service.md

     *   The `postInstallNotes` parameter gives the user information they'll need after the installation.
 Focus on providing a documentation URL, a tutorial, or both.
 For example:

-              "postInstallNotes": "Thank you for installing the Unicorn service.\n\n\tDocumentation: http://<your-url>\n\tIssues: https://github.com/",
+              "postInstallNotes": "Thank you for installing the Unicorn service.nntDocumentation: http://<your-url>ntIssues: https://github.com/",

     *   The `postUninstallNotes` parameter gives the user information they'll need after an uninstall.
 For example, further cleanup before reinstalling again and a link to the details.
 A common issue is cleaning up ZooKeeper entries.
 For example:

-              postUninstallNotes": "The Unicorn DCOS Service has been uninstalled and will no longer run.\nPlease follow the instructions at http://<your-URL> to clean up any persisted state" }
+              postUninstallNotes": "The Unicorn DCOS Service has been uninstalled and will no longer run.nPlease follow the instructions at http://<your-URL> to clean up any persisted state" }

 *   **config.json**